Research

 (Previous Version: "Defensive Innovation and Firm Growth in the U.S.: Impact of International Trade" [Paper] [Technical Appendix])

-This paper shows that increasing foreign competition contributed to the recent decline in business dynamism in the U.S. by changing firms' innovation decisions.
-I first present the results of industry-level regressions using a generalized difference-in-difference identification strategy.
-I find that rising competition from China substantially lowered the U.S. young firm activities, startup rates, and employment growth of high-growth firms in the 2000s.
-I then develop a two-country model of firm innovation and show that increasing competitive pressure by foreign firms leads to the decline in high-growth firm activities and startup rates in the U.S. by inducing innovation-intensive and thus fast-growing firms to invest more in innovation for their own product improvement (internal innovation) for defensive reasons.
-Since these innovative incumbents build technological barriers and become better at protecting their own markets, all types of firms find it difficult to enter others' markets through innovation for business takeover (external innovation).
-Thus, the startup rate falls, and all firms reduce their investment in external innovation for entering new product markets.
-Because business takeover makes firms grow faster than their own product improvement by requiring firms to hire a new set of workers to produce new products, this change in innovation patterns cuts the employment growth of innovation-intensive firms.
+In this paper, I show that increasing foreign competition contributed to the recent decline in U.S. business dynamism by changing firms' innovation decisions.
+Using industry-level regressions with a generalized difference-in-difference identification strategy, I first show that rising competition from China substantially reduced young firm activities, startup rates, and employment growth of high-growth firms in the U.S. in the 2000s.
+I then develop a two-country model of firm innovation and show that increasing competitive pressure by foreign firms reduces high-growth firm activities and startup rates in the U.S. by inducing innovation-intensive and thus fast-growing firms to focus more on innovation for their product improvement (internal innovation) for defensive reasons.
+As these incumbents build technological barriers to better protect their markets, firms find it harder to enter others’ markets through innovation for business takeover (external innovation).
+As a result, the startup rate declines, and firms reduce investment in external innovation for entering new product markets.
+Since business takeover makes firms grow faster than they would through their own product improvement by requiring firms to hire a new set of workers to produce new products, this change in innovation patterns cuts the employment growth of innovation-intensive firms.

 Do firms seek a better product match and grow by dropping existing products and adding new ones?
 How does this behavior vary over the firm life-cycle and business cycle?
 This paper investigates a "product match-quality ladder" channel empirically by using a detailed product-firm level administrative database for the U.S. manufacturing sector and documents salient features of product switching by firms.
 We newly estimate the match quality of product-firm pairs and obtain the following set of results: i) young firms are less likely to drop products with low match quality than mature firms; ii) dropping low match-quality products can increase the likelihood of adding products and the quality of products added subsequently, and iii) has a positive impact on firm performance and growth.
 These indicate that proper product switching is important for young firms to climb up the product match-quality ladder and achieve fast growth.
 Lastly, we further look into cyclical variations of the channel and find that iv) the product switching pattern of young firms gets even more pronounced in recessions.
 This provides a potential source accounting for procyclical young firm activities.